Texas Tech QB Brendan Sorsby Enters Rehab for Gambling Addiction Amid Potential NCAA Probe

 Top College Player

-As ESPN reported, Sorsby represents the first prominent U.S. college athlete to admit a gambling addiction and check himself into a facility.
+As ESPN reported, Sorsby represents the first prominent U.S. college athlete to admit a gambling addiction and to voluntarily check himself into a help facility.

-Collegiate eligibility for Sorsby is a big underlying theme in this story, revolving around NCAA rules and gambling.
+Collegiate eligibility for Sorsby is a big underlying theme in this story, revolving around the National Collegiate Athletics Association (NCAA) rules and gambling.
 Betting on college and professional games violates those rules, and players face suspensions.
 Players found to be betting on their own teams face the potential for permanent loss of eligibility.

 Report: Thousands of Bets Placed